bitaps-com/pybtc/README.md

 ### Support a project

-You can support the future development of project and send send a little BTC to *1Bitapsw1aT8hkLXFtXwZQfHgNwNJEyJJ1*
+You can support the future development of project and send a little BTC to *1Bitapsw1aT8hkLXFtXwZQfHgNwNJEyJJ1*